 Fully 40% of a practice’s problem claims are related to insurance eligibility.
+Insurance verification will reduce y0ur denials.
 We cannot stress enough the importance of making insurance verification a part of every patient’s visit every time.

 Problems include: insurance company changes the ID number, patient changes employment and doesn’t know their new insurance, or the patient switches from one Medicare or Medicaid plan to another.
 Or the patient no longer has insurance and hopes you don’t find out.